rg3pzr/STtools_OverLHAE/doc/readme3.md

 ## Step C3
 Step C3 conducts clustering pipeline based on Seurat tutorial.
 And mapping the celltype to sliding grids using simple grids as query.
-For more details about Seurat clustering and maping, please refer to https://satijalab.org/seurat/articles/spatial_vignette.html  and https://satijalab.org/seurat/articles/integration_mapping.html.
+For more details about Seurat clustering and mapping, please refer to https://satijalab.org/seurat/articles/spatial_vignette.html  and https://satijalab.org/seurat/articles/integration_mapping.html.
 This step requires the user to annotate the clustering results from simpleSquareGrids.RDS for a better result.
 Need to make it compatible to take in single cell dataset as query dataset.
 ### *Input*
 * --STtools: Path to STtools package.  **Required**.
 * --simpleGridsPath: Path to SimpleSquareGrids.RDS, **Required**.